Reconstructing Point Sets from Distance Distributions: Introduction

 \section{Introduction}

 In this paper we address the problem of reconstructing the geometry of $N$ points from their unassigned pairwise distances in the one-dimensional case where the points lie on a line or a loop.
-In most distance geometry problems (DGP), one is given an indexed list of $\tbinom{N}{2}$ pairwise distances
+In most distance geometry problems (DGP), one is given an indexed list of $\tbinom{N}{2}$ pairwise distances $\mathcal{D}=\big(d_k,\ 1\leq k\leq \tbinom{N}{2}\big)$, where $d_k$ is the distance between the $k$-th pair of points and could contain noise.
+In standard, \textit{assigned} problems, every distance $d_k$ is assigned to a pair of points $\set{ u_m,u_n }$ from $\mathcal{U}=\left( u_n, \ 1\leq n\leq N \right)$.
+Put differently, we know an assignment map $\mathscr{M}(k)=\set{m,n}$ such that $d_k=\norm{u_m-u_n}$.
+When the distances are exact, having the assignments allows us to construct the distance matrix, which in turn allows us to employ classical techniques based on eigendecomposition such as multidimensional scaling \cite{Torgerson1952} to estimate the relative point locations $\mathcal{U}$.